 The VCU Police Department (VCUPD) permits all personnel to work approved overtime, off-duty overtime assignments, and secondary employment that does not represent a conflict of interest, does not violate any rules, regulations or procedures, and does not impair the employee’s job performance.

-All off-duty overtime assignments will be coordinated and/or maintained by the Operational Support Coordinator.
+All off-duty overtime assignments will be coordinated and/or maintained by the designated Off- Duty Employment Coordinator (ODEC).
 Working off-duty overtime and/or secondary employment is a privilege that can be revoked at any time by the Chief of Police.
 Personnel who do not abide by these policies and procedures may have the privilege of working off-duty overtime or secondary employment revoked, in addition to any other sanctioned disciplinary process.
 The purpose of this policy is to set forth guidelines to govern all overtime and secondary employment by VCUPD personnel.

 Accountability Statement